zerodogg/WowMigraineHelper/README.md

 [![pipeline status](https://gitlab.com/zerodogg/WowMigraineHelper/badges/master/pipeline.svg)](https://gitlab.com/zerodogg/WowMigraineHelper/-/commits/master)

 *WoW Migraine Helper* is an accessibility addon for people that suffer from migraines or other headaches.
-Some areas in WoW have graphics that can hurt or trigger migraines.
+Some areas in World of Warcraft have graphics that can hurt or trigger migraines.
 This addon includes two helpers that can mitigate some of the effects.
 These are not subtle, the addon uses the sledgehammer approach to problem solving.
 The intention is to have you quickly enable one of the overlays when you're in an area of the game with effects that trigger migraines (like the "Cloak of Ve'nari" effect in the Maw), and then disable them afterwards.

 By default the helpers are bound to `CTRL-ALT-M` and `CTRL-ALT-D`.
 These are customizable (and you may also disable them).